pniewiejski/algorithms-playground/tortoise-and-hare/README.md

 Given an array `nums` containing `n + 1` integers where these integers are between `1` and `n` (inclusive), prove that at least one duplicate number must exist.

-> Answer seems obvious and is related with the
+> Answer is related with the
 > [pigeonhole principle](https://en.wikipedia.org/wiki/Pigeonhole_principle).

 ```python